Lorena591/EMI-Experimental-Temperature-Variations/README.md

 To learn more about the reserach group GMSINT: https://bit.ly/3RSReVl

-The experimental signals measured are stored in the folder Experimental_Signals_EMI (https://github.com/Lorena591/EMI-Experimental-Beam-Temperature-Variations/tree/main/Experimental_Signals_EMI) contained in the main branch.
+The experimental signals measured are stored in the folder "Experimental_Signals_EMI" (https://github.com/Lorena591/EMI-Experimental-Beam-Temperature-Variations/tree/main/Experimental_Signals_EMI) contained in the main branch.

 ## Experiment to collect EMI signals